 Think about the skills you already possess and what you need to advance to the next level.
 Then look for a course that addresses your needs.

 Does your instructor have bylines in a variety of reputable print publications?
 Look online at your instructor’s writer’s website.
 Where has the instructor been published?
 Does the website show a variety of bylines?
 Having a solid list of bylines is a good indication the instructor has the right background to deliver good content.

 Why is this a red flag?
 Getting published on travel websites is easy.
 Anyone can submit their article to a travel website and it’s posted the next day, without editing or feedback.
 There is no quality control on most websites.
-This is one of the reasons why travel website editors do not pay for your articles.
+This is one of the reasons why most travel website editors do not pay for your articles.
 Writing standards for travel websites are considerably less stringent than for print.